mighty-justice/fields-ant/README.md

 #### yarn
 `yarn add --dev @mighty-justice/fields-ant`

-### Releasing new version
+### Releasing a new version

 - Release: `npm run deploy`

-This will run checks for `test`, `lint`, `build`, bump the version number, publish to npm and publish the docs to Github Pages.
+This will run checks for `test`, `lint`, `build`, bump the version number, publish to npm, and publish the docs to Github Pages.

 ### Contributing